PaintNinja/EventBus/README.md

 # EventBus

-A simple but flexible, high-performance, thread-safe subscriber-publisher framework designed with modern Java in mind.
+A flexible, high-performance, thread-safe subscriber-publisher framework designed with modern Java in mind.

 ## Overview
 The core functionality of EventBus is to provide a simple and efficient way to handle events in a decoupled manner.